Viana Do Castelo The North, Portugal Travel Guide

 A growing number of hotels and vacation rentals welcome pets.
 Always confirm policies directly while reserving.

 Staying in the Historic Center means walking to most city landmarks.
 The Riverside offers scenic views and easy access to the train.
-Monte of Saint (feminine) Luzia provides tranquility and views, but requires transport to the city.
+Monte of St. (feminine) Luzia provides tranquility and views, but requires transport to the city.